Vector-Borne Preparedness in Europe

 • Developing effective strategies for monitoring and controlling the potential spread of disease.

-Integrating Medical Entomology Into Public Health Strategies
+How Can We Integrate Medical Entomology Into Public Health Strategies?

 Without the help of public health officials, medical entomologists wouldn’t be able to implement their extensively researched vector control measures.
 However, by working alongside public health sector officials, they can elaborate on their findings and collaborate on strategies that aim to reduce the risk of disease transmission in different regions.
 These collaborative efforts include: